 We have a number of teaching assistants and learning support assistants who help out in Year 4.
-These are; Mrs. Grady (based in 4B), Mrs. Orton (based in 4R), Mrs. Gibbs (based in 4RN) and Miss.
+These are; Mrs. Tuby (based in 4S), Mrs. Connolly (based in 4R), Mrs. Gibbs (based in 4RN) and Miss.
 O'Riordan (based in 4K).
 We also have Miss.
 Hughes, Miss.
 Baker, Mrs. Holliday and Mrs. Khan as LSAs this year.

-We work very hard in Year 4 and learn lots of exciting new skills throughout the year in; English, Shared Reading, Maths, Science, Topic, The Arts, Jigsaw and RE.
+We work very hard in Year 4 and learn lots of exciting new skills throughout the year in; English, Shared Reading, Maths, Science, History and Geography, The Arts, Jigsaw and RE.

 To find out what we will be learning in each term, follow the links titled 'Autumn Term Y4', 'Spring Term Y4' and 'Summer Term Y4'.